sreynen/typewriting.org/gatsby_files/typewriting_posts/src/pages/converted_posts/2003/randompersonalpictures.md

 date: "2003/08/08 19:21:32"
 title: "random personal pictures"
 ---
-neat. <a href="http://www.diddly.com/random/">diddly.com offers a tool to view random personal pictures</a>. they do this by searching on google for pictures with names common digital cameras save to by default. it works very well. there's a lot of results, and i'm surprised how many good photographers there are out there.
+<p>neat. <a href="http://www.diddly.com/random/">diddly.com offers a tool to view random personal pictures</a>. they do this by searching on google for pictures with names common digital cameras save to by default. it works very well. there's a lot of results, and i'm surprised how many good photographers there are out there.</p>